 The first step is to establish a friendly rapport.
 Obviously, the best way to do this is to ensure you have the right people answering calls.
-These individuals should be as well-versed in the language of addiction as most other members of your staff as it enhances their credibility and, therefore, the credibility and trustworthiness of your business.
-As well, this step helps customers to see your facility more as a useful and considerate resource than merely a business.
+These individuals should be as well-versed in the language of addiction.
+This also includes most other members of your staff as it enhances their credibility.
+In addition, the credibility and trustworthiness of your business.
+This step helps customers to see your facility more as a useful and considerate resource than merely a business.

 Preparation Without Scripting

-Now that we’ve discussed conversion, the caller’s perspective and expectations, and the sales-oriented approach, let’s conclude by discussing how it is that you can pull all of this together and convert calls to admissions.
-When it comes down to it, the best way to ensure that your calls go smoothly and yield conversions is to put adequate energy into preparing for these instances when you’ll be engaging prospective patients on the phone.
+Now that we’ve discussed converting calls, the caller’s perspective and expectations, and the sales-oriented approach, let’s conclude by discussing how it is that you can pull all of this together and start converting calls to admissions.
+When it comes down to it, the best way to ensure that your calls go smoothly and yield conversions is to put adequate energy into preparing for these instances.
+Do this when you’ll be engaging prospective patients on the phone.

-For one thing, you should have virtually all the information that a caller could possibly need – details about different programs, time-frames, schedules, admission processes, cost, etc. – in a convenient place that should remain near the telephone.
+For one thing, you should have virtually all the information that a caller could possibly need.
+This includes details about different programs, time-frames, schedules, admission processes, cost, etc. Also, in a convenient place that should remain near the telephone.
 You can have organized binders that contain all of the necessary information for any employee answering those calls.

 You might consider writing down some key phrases or responses that your team can use so you can ensure that callers are always met with a friendly, caring, and knowledgeable demeanor.
 Of course, you don’t want to go so far as scripting phone calls because that can do more to limit the success of these calls than to help them.
 As well, you might find that binders aren’t necessary.
 Maybe your team members are so knowledgeable that they can answer each caller’s questions on their own.
 The important thing is to make sure that a customer’s needs are addressed and that the experience of communicating with your facility was pleasant and successful.
 By killing it on your calls, you’ll have no trouble hitting high rates of admission.